-- While this should happen during the interview process some I think you would be surprised to see how many companies throw the new developers in a room and point to a computer.
+- While this should happen during the interview process, I think you would be surprised to see how many companies throw the new developers in a room and point to a computer.
 This is much worse for the Junior Dev.

-- Let them set up and familiarize with their computer and the coding environment
+- Let them set up and familiarize themselves with their computer and the coding environment.

 - Yes, this is very similar to the first task, where the first one is more about the office and hierarchy of the workplace.
 Now you need to let them start getting familiar with the digital structures and standard operating procedures for your company and project.
 Realize this can take a few days up to a couple of weeks depending on several factors.

 - Let them fail but only just enough; then guide them

 - Some might see this feels a little familiar to other project management methodologies and even agile.
-It is also good for the employee’s psychological well-being to know someone is there to help, but they are given the room to try things.
+It is also suitable for the employee’s psychological well-being to know someone is there to help, but they are given the room to try things.

-For the most part be ready to do a lot of training.
-Be ready for a lot of guiding.
-You can hope for a surprise of someone that is very good, but just never had a title before.
-In such a case you can move them out of the Jr-Level much faster.
-Some companies I know about have the Junior title for only as long as is actually needed and this could be as little as 1 week.
+For the most part, be ready to do a lot of training.
+Be ready for a lot of guidance.
+You can hope for a surprise of someone that is very good but just never had a title before.
+In such a case, you can move them out of the Jr-Level much faster.
+Some companies I know about have the Junior title for only as long as needed, which could be as little as one week.

-Although I have talked much about treating them well you should still expect them to do quality work and be able to help you move your project forward.
+Although I have talked much about treating them well, you should still expect them to do quality work and help you move your project forward.
 For that reason, I have compiled the following list from my other article.

 - Assisting in regular software development and engineering problems